strcoder4007/pdfAgent/README.md

 - Speed up embedding generation for large PDFs using parallel processing(GPU).

-- Add tools to agents depending on the use case and type of pdf/questions asked.
+- Add tools to agents depending on the use case and type of pdf/questions asked (eg: scraping links).